fightingnoble/scheduler/doc/assumptions.md

          minus n_fork by 1
          delete the process

+    (old version)
+    integrated in to virtual sensor related source operator if the handler find the var scaling factor is greater than 1, it spawns(wake up) x(factor-1) of new threads, which is marked as "spawned"
+    the "spawned" thread will be terminated as soon as they finish their job

 19. e2e var sim, load scheduling table, adjust allocation Old table will not assign budget to any task